Tutorial or Teaching Labs HowTo

-Does every student account need to be validated before the student can use the platform?
+Does every trainee account need to be validated before the trainee can use the platform?

 Contrary to what is done with the normal workflow using the account creation form, no validation is required when the engine is used.
 The script